nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-1094.2.
-An efficient public service - A skill based professionalism

 Sri Lanka’s public service is the main instrument that implements state policies.
 The

-Sri Lankan government service, which consists of a 1.4 million workforce, consists of

-different professionals and officers from ministry secretaries to office support staff, and

-the state spends a considerable portion of its income on maintaining it.
-Even though it

-consists of officers with different educational and professional levels possessing other

-skills, at present, the government service has become inefficient, failing to fulfil public

-expectations and losing public faith.
+Sri Lankan government service, which consists of a 1.4 million workforce, consists of different professionals and officers from ministry secretaries to office support staff, and the state spends a considerable portion of its income on maintaining it.
+Even though it consists of officers with different educational and professional levels possessing other skills, at present, the government service has become inefficient, failing to fulfil public expectations and losing public faith.

-The inefficiency of public service and the associated bribery, corruption, fraud, and

-misappropriation of public property are the inevitable results of the ruling class and
+The inefficiency of public service and the associated bribery, corruption, fraud, and misappropriation of public property are the inevitable results of the ruling class and the system.

-the system.
 They are not tragedies brought by public servants on their own accord.
-The

-government service has faced grave dilapidation as a result of factors such as political

-appointments, manipulation of state workers for disastrous political decisions, and the

-employment of officers for the large-scale fraud and corruption of rulers, and this has

-been the basis of the public’s loss of faith in the government service.
+The government service has faced grave dilapidation as a result of factors such as political appointments, manipulation of state workers for disastrous political decisions, and the employment of officers for the large-scale fraud and corruption of rulers, and this has been the basis of the public’s loss of faith in the government service.

-It is our aim to convert the government service to a satisfactory state instrument by freeing

-it from its current state and transforming it into a non-corrupted one which has the public

-faith and fulfils the public expectations.
+It is our aim to convert the government service to a satisfactory state instrument by freeing it from its current state and transforming it into a non-corrupted one which has the public faith and fulfils the public expectations.

 #### Principles